fluid-project/infusion-docs/src/documents/CoreAPI.md

 * `object {Object}` The object to have its values listed
 * Returns: `{Array}` An array holding the values of this object.

-Return the keys in the supplied object as an array.
+Return the values in the supplied object as an array.
 This will return values found in the prototype chain as well as those attached to "own properties".

 ### fluid.arrayToHash(array)